apostrophecms-legacy/apostrophe-snippets/README.md

 ### Custom Field Types

 You can define custom field types to be included in schemas.
 For this advanced topic, see the [apostrophe-schemas](http://github.com/punkave/apostrophe-schemas) documentation.
-The `apostrophe-snippets` module is based upon `apostrohe-schemas`, so everything that can be done there is also supported with snippets.
+The `apostrophe-snippets` module is based upon `apostrophe-schemas`, so everything that can be done there is also supported with snippets.

 ### Joins in Schemas